formal-land/coq-of-rust/docs/BUILD.md

 ## For Windows

-On Windows, to set up the environment to `make` the Rust files you need to translate, follow the belows:
+On Windows, to set up the environment for translating your Rust project, follow the belows:

 1. Install WSL2 by [the official tutorial](https://learn.microsoft.com/en-us/windows/wsl/install) with a proper Linux distribution
 2. Install [Coq](https://coq.inria.fr/download) in WSL 2